RAdamFranklin/Occupancy/README.md

 #PCB
 The .brd and .sch files were created using Eagle CS for the Occupancy project.
 These files will be converted into Gerber files to be sent to a professional fabricator.

+#Python Sqlite Database
+python sqlite database.py is written in python and uses sqlite3 to create a database with a single table with a number of columns capable of storing all the sensor data.

+#Reading Serial and Writing to Sqlite Database
+reading_and_writing_to_sqlite.py is written in python and request data from a sensor node reads in the serial input, converts it from hexadecimal to decimal and then stores it in the sqlite database.